Migrate your Car rentals integration

-This guide provides a summary of key architectural, design, and functional differences between the legacy XML API and the new Car Rental service in the Demand API.
-It is designed to assist you in planning your migration.
+This guide outlines the key architectural, design, and functional differences between the legacy XML API and the new Car Rental API collection in Demand API.
+Use it to plan and execute your integration migration.

 The new Car Rental endpoints in the Demand API are designed to facilitate the "Search" part of the traveller experience.